 Natural language processing of unstructured text for clinical analysis and epidemiology

-In collaboration with computer scientists at UVM, unit faculty are developing and testing methods to extract analyzable information about clinical care, diagnosis, and social history from dictated notes and diagnosis lists.
+Unit faculty are involved with the development and evaluation of methods for extracting analyzable information about clinical care, diagnosis, family history, and social history from clinical narrative.
 Elizabeth Chen, Ph.D.

 Data mining for novel epidemiologic insights